telarson/planetoid_generation/README.md

 # planetoid_generation
 Generating planetoid terrain in unity using a variety of noises.
+This repo contains the planetoid generation scripts and dependences for use in a Unity project.
 Project for CIS 536 at Kansas State University.

 # Overview
 This project consists of a Unity implementation of noise derived spherical terrain for planetoids.